 + CU Denver graduate student Carrie Paykoc interviews Director of Sustainability for Boulder Community Hospital, Kai Abelkis. / youtube.com

-Even if you know you will not get hired by an un-ethical business that is killing our planet, use your environmental awards and your Sustainability Cheerleader tools to encourage them to do the right thing.
+Even if you know you will not get hired by an un-ethical business that is killing our planet, use your environmental awards and your Sustainability Cheerleader tools to encourage them to do the green thing.

 Thanks for [buying carbon offsets] for the planet this week